stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/README.md

 ## Notes on Environment Setup
 Environment setup instructions are in the chapter 1 of the text.
 If you don't have the book, you must install Python 3.6 or higher, [set up a virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment), [activate it](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment), and then [install the packages listed in requirements.txt](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files).
 You can then launch JupyterLab and use the ch_01/checking_your_setup.ipynb Jupyter notebook to check your setup.
 Consult [this resource](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/) if you have issues with using your virtual environment in Jupyter.

+## Solutions
+Each chapter comes with exercises.
+The solutions for chapters 1-11 can be found [here](https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/tree/master/solutions).

 ## About the Author
 Stefanie Molin ([@stefmolin](https://github.com/stefmolin)) is a data scientist and software engineer at Bloomberg L.P. in NYC (and hacker in training) tackling tough problems in Information Security particularly revolving around anomaly detection, building tools for gathering data, and knowledge sharing.
 She has extensive experience in data science, designing anomaly detection solutions, and machine learning in both R and Python in the AdTech and FinTech industries.
 She holds a B.S. in Operations Research from Columbia University’s engineering school with minors in Economics and Entrepreneurship and Innovation.